 Information for patients of the Cochlear Implant department during the Coronavirus Pandemic

-- We apologise that we have been unable to update our answer machine message, which is giving incorrect information.
-The department is not open as usual.
-Currently, the department is staffed between 8am and 2pm on weekdays.
+- Reception is usually staffed between 8am and 4pm on weekdays.
 If you leave a message we will call you back but it might be the next working day.
-The number is 0121 204 3830.
+The number is 0121 204 3830

 - For non-medical queries you can email us at MHIP.email@example.com